ifesdjeen/blomstre/README.md

 values, there's no way to distinguish which exactly value was meant.
 Given enough collisions all bits will be set and all queries will return "probably in the set", so make sure you create a sufficiently large set.

-Thread safety is achieved through using the concurrent `BitSet`, which is backed by `AtomicLongArray`.

 You can find a very good, illustrative description of the Bloom Filter [here](https://www.jasondavies.com/bloomfilter/).
-The only addition / change made by this library is that the concurrent / atomic / thread-safe bitset implementation is used by default, which might be useful in some cases.

 To include dependency, just use: